Subspace Phase Retrieval: Analysis

-One can view $\a_{i}^*\x$ and $a_{ij}$ as the random variables at time $0$ and $\tau$ of a complex Gaussian process, respectively.
+where $i \in \{1, \cdots, m\}$ and $j \in \{1, \cdots, n\}$.
+One can view $\frac{\a_{i}^*\x}{\|\x\|}$ and $a_{ij}$ as the random variables at two different time points of a complex Gaussian process, respectively.
 According to~\cite[Chap.
 2.1.4]{PrinMobCom}, the expectation of $Z_{i, j}$ is equivalent to the auto-correlation of the envelope of the complex Gaussian process.
-Thus, by following the result in~\cite[Eq.~(2.72)]{PrinMobCom}, we have
+Thus, by following the result in~\cite[Eq.~(2.70)]{PrinMobCom}, we have

 where $F(a,b,c;z)$ is the hypergeometric function defined by the power series:\footnote{Strictly speaking, the hypergeometric function is defined on the complex plane $\{z\in\mathbb C: |z|<1\}$.
 But it can be analytically continued to $\{z\in\mathbb C:|z|\geq 1\}$.
 The principal branch is obtained by introducing a cut from $1$ to $+\infty$ on the real $z$-axis.
-We refer the interested readers to~\cite{geofunctionSlater} and \url{https://dlmf.nist.gov/15}.}
+We refer the interested readers to~\cite[\href{https://dlmf.nist.gov/15}{Chapter 15}]{NIST:DLMF} and~\cite{geofunctionSlater}.}